syselement/blog/operating-systems/linux/distros/ubuntu-vm.md

 ![](.gitbook/assets/image-20220814174135011.png)

+---

 ## Install VirtualBox Guest Additions

 Guest Additions software unlocks some advanced features of VirtualBox to better integrate the VM and the host machine, as well as improved video support using VMSVGA graphics controller.

-- Complete the VM boot and login to Ubuntu desktop
+- Complete the VM first boot and login to Ubuntu desktop
 - On the VirtualBox menu select ***Devices - Insert Guest Additions CD image...***

 ![](.gitbook/assets/image-20220814180203046.png)